K-SOHAIL/Python-Basics/README.md

 ## Python Basics

-👋 Hi I'm Kamran Sohail,working on my Python Skills and trying to do some EDA(Exploratory Data Analysis) on Many Domain to see How a Data Trying to solve business problems and give us a solutions with meaning full Visualization and Observation.
+👋 Hi I'm Kamran Sohail,working on my Python Skills and trying to solve some data related problem with python. this repository help me alot to start Python journey.